-(Ord.
-2008-46 § 1 (part), 2008).

 Article V. Land Modification Development Standards

-15.27.515 Roads, railroads, and parking.
+15.27.511 Roads, railroads, and parking.

-The following provisions shall apply to the location and construction of roads, railroads, and parking within a designated hydrologically related critical area:
+The following provisions shall apply to the location and construction of roads, railroads, and parking within a designated fish and wildlife habitat conservation area:

-A. Roads and railroads shall not be located within a designated stream corridor except where it is necessary to cross the corridor or where existing development, topography, and other conditions preclude locations outside the stream corridor;
+A. Roads and railroads shall not be located within a fish and wildlife habitat conservation area except where it is necessary to cross the critical area or where existing development, topography, and other conditions preclude locations outside the critical area;

-1. Construction of roadways across stream corridors shall be by the most direct route possible having the least impact to the stream corridor;
+1. Construction of roadways across stream corridors shall be by the most direct route possible having the least impact to the fish and wildlife habitat conservation area;

 2. Roadways that must run parallel to streams or wetlands shall be along routes having the greatest possible distance from stream or wetland and the least impact;

-3. Roadways within the stream corridor shall not hydrologically obstruct, cut off or isolate stream corridor features, unless it is clearly unavoidable;
+3. Roadways within the fish and wildlife habitat conservation area or its buffer shall not hydrologically obstruct, cut off or isolate stream corridor features, unless it is clearly unavoidable;

-B. Material excavated from the roadway area to achieve the design grade shall be used as fill where necessary to maintain grade or shall be transported outside the stream corridor;
+B. Material excavated from the roadway area to achieve the design grade shall be used as fill where necessary to maintain grade or shall be transported outside the fish and wildlife habitat conservation area;

 C. Necessary fill to elevate roadways shall not impede the normal flow of floodwaters or cause displacement that would increase the elevation of flood waters such that it would cause properties not in the floodplain to be flood-prone;

-D. Spoil, construction waste, and other debris shall not be used as road fill or buried within the stream corridor;
+D. Spoil, construction waste, and other debris shall not be used as road fill or buried within the fish and wildlife habitat conservation area;

-15.27.516 Utility transmission lines and facilities.
+15.27.512 Utility transmission lines and facilities.

-The following provisions shall apply to the location, construction, and installation of utility transmission lines (such as those for wastewater, water, communication, natural gas) within a designated hydrologically related critical area:
+The following provisions shall apply to the location, construction, and installation of utility transmission lines (such as those for wastewater, water, communication, natural gas) within a designated fish and wildlife habitat conservation area:

-15.27.517 Shore stabilization.
+15.27.513 Bank stabilization.

-The following provisions shall apply to shore stabilization projects:
+The following provisions shall apply to bank stabilization projects located outside of shoreline jurisdiction:

-A. Shore stabilization projects shall be allowed only where there is evidence of erosion which clearly threatens existing property, structures, or facilities, and which stabilization will not jeopardize other upstream or downstream properties;
+A. Bank stabilization projects shall be allowed only where there is evidence of erosion which clearly threatens existing property, structures, or facilities, and which stabilization will not jeopardize other upstream or downstream properties;

 B. Stabilization projects shall be developed under the supervision of, or in consultation with, agencies or professionals with appropriate expertise;